 Introduction of Operational Risks

 Some of the internal factors that cause the risk to business operations are internal procedures, systems, people, policies, etc.; the external factors are political situations, economic events, or other events affecting the whole industry and business operations.
 This type of risk is known as systematic risk.
 There can be some operational risk associated with a specific industry or company, known as unsystematic risk.
-Generally, operational risks can be controlled by continuous risk assessment and risk management policies through internal control, Insurance, risk control strategies, etc.
+Generally, operational risks can control by continuous risk assessment and management policies through internal control, Insurance, risk control strategies, etc.

-What does Operational Risk Include?
+What Does Operational Risk Include?

 Operational risk includes both internal factors and external factors that cause risk.
 Risk can be both measurable and quantifiable, as well as subjective and qualitative.